Skip to Content

 Tie them to a cap

 Once dry, you’ll need to secure the dreads onto a close-fitting knitted cap of the same color as the dreads.
 Create a part first then work around it, tying the dreads onto the cap.
-As you go along, lightly burn each dread on the underside of the cap to help secure it.
+As you go along, use a needle and sturdy thread to securely sew the dreads to the cap.
+Avoid burning them on the inside of the cap, as melted hard plastic will painfully scratch your scalp.

 Fit your dread cap